fprasx/unlocked/mdbook/src/code/ops/new.md

 ```

-Firstly, we declare this constant, `ATOMIC_NULLPTR`.
+Firstly, we declare the constant `ATOMIC_NULLPTR`.
 This is just an `AtomicPtr`
 containging a null pointer.
 The reason the `const` declaration is necessary is
 that when we make an array of something `[SOMETHING; 60]`, that `SOMETHING`
 needs to be `Copy` or evaluatable at compile time.
 Since `AtomicPtr<AtomicU64>`
 is not `Copy`, we resort to creating `ATOMIC_NULLPTR` at compile time.
 Once we
 have our array of null pointers, we put it on the heap to reduce the size of the
 vector.
 If we were carrying it all directly, the vector would be over 480 bytes
 large!
-With a `Box`, we only store 8 bytes for the first level in our two-level
+With a `Box`, we only store 8 bytes pointing to the first level in our
-array.
+two-level array.

 Then, we make a `WriteDescriptor` using `new_none_as_ptr()`, which returns an
 `Option<WriteDescriptor<T>>`.
 We pass this into the constructor (`new_as_ptr`)